What is colon cancer?

-Colonoscopy and the special techniques mentioned above are very safe when performed by specially trained doctors with experience performing these types of procedures.
-As with any medical procedure, unintended events might happen and you need to be aware of the potential consequences.
+Colonoscopies and the special techniques mentioned above are very safe when performed by specially trained doctors with experience in these types of procedures.
+As with any medical procedure, there is a risk of complications that you should be aware of.

 There is a small possibility of having a reaction to any of the drugs given during the exam.
 In most cases, medications are available to counteract these side effects.
 A rare complication is the tearing or perforation of the lining of the intestine.
 Should this occur, surgery may be needed to seal the injury.
 Another risk is bleeding, usually at the site of a biopsy or polyp removal.
 Most cases of bleeding stop without treatment or can be controlled at the time of the procedure.